everypidigit/SSTDatathon/README.md

 All of the images were resized to 256x256 pixels size, including the test images.

-Average accuracy on the validation set is 0.90703125 after 10 epochs of training.
+Average accuracy on the validation set is 90.7% after 10 epochs of training.
+The highest accuracy was 93.36%.